Santa Maria Della Spina910 Votes Currently Open

 Stroll along the river Arno as it gently laps against your feet until you reach this beauty.
 Drink it all in while the sunlight bounces of its white marble façade, lending it a warm glow.
 At night, the church is lit up by floodlights, turning it into a luminous fairy castle, calming and beautiful against the night sky.
 If you visit on a calm evening, you can take photographs of the church’s reflection in the river water.
 Spend time studying the heavily decorated exteriors and absorb every tiny detail.
 Once you enter the church, you’ll be dazzled by streams of sunlight, tinted by the Rose windows, forming shimmering patters on the white floors.
 The Santa Maria della Spina is one of Pisa’s lesser known jewels and one that you must discover for yourself to appreciate!

-Santa Maria Della Spina Information
+Santa Maria Della Spina Travel Tips

 - Check out their show on plumb bobs, calld ‘Looking for the Vertical’.
 Even those who do not care for the intricacies of architecture will be appreciative of its beauty.